istio/istio.io/content/en/docs/setup/install/multicluster/primary-remote/index.md

 Save the address of `cluster1`’s east-west gateway.

 {{< tip >}}
-If you are testing primary-remote multi-cluster setup on `Kind` you can use [Metallb](https://metallb.universe.tf/installation/) to make use of EXTERNAL-IP for Load Balancer.
+If you are testing primary-remote multicluster setup on `Kind` you can use [MetalLB](https://metallb.universe.tf/installation/) to make use of `EXTERNAL-IP` for `LoadBalancer` services.
 {{< /tip >}}

 {{< text bash >}}